 For Each and Every Child

-Partners for Each and Every Child (PEEC) is a project designed to build upon the work of the National Equity and Excellence Commission.
+Partners for Each and Every Child (PEEC) is a project designed to build upon the work of the National Equity and Excellence Commission (please click here for Commission report, For Each and Every Child).
 Our primary goal is to provide a critical piece of the infrastructure necessary to create a broad, collaborative, multi-sector community working to advance a shared vision of excellence for all students.

 In view of the unanimity of so many influential voices, several former Commissioners and donors are mounting an effort, PEEC, to build an infrastructure that will connect and support myriad reform efforts nationwide, that are aligned with the polestar of equity and excellence as defined by the Commission.